 Slip and Fall Accidents Lead to Multiple Types of Injuries

-• Brain injuries that often lead to traumatic brain injuries (TBI), some of which are mild and others that are more severe and lead to chronic issues with pain, cognitive functions, and motor skills.
+• Traumatic brain injuries (TBI), which can be mild and or severe and lead to chronic issues with pain, cognitive functions, and motor skills.

 • Psychological trauma, especially for older adults who suffer injuries in a slip and fall accident.